 Unit 9: Hydrotherapy

-Welcome to module 9 and Hydrotherapy.
-Although you have already learnt a little about this subject in the Naturopathy module, in this module we will look at this powerful therapy in a little more detail.
-Water is a particularly unique substance and is used in all of its forms in hydrotherapy practice: as steam baths, hot and cold applications and as ice packs.
+Hydrotherapy, as the name suggests, is all about water; water is a particularly unique substance and is used in all of its forms in hydrotherapy practice – as steam baths, hot and cold applications and as ice packs.
 We will look at the various techniques and the science behind how they work and provide some simple, yet effective, techniques that can be used with your family, friends and in your clinical practice.

 Study Hours: 100